North Medford High School: History

 During the 1960s and 70s, Medford commonly put forth many state championship athletic teams in the Oregon then 3A division.
 However, in 1986, Medford High School was finally split into the two current high schools.
 Both now house around 2,000 students, similar to the number of students Medford High School collectively held in the 1970s and 1980s.

 North Medford's current principal is Allen Barber.

 Campus development

 North Medford was built in 1965.
 It has been remodeled and has had additions, starting in 1973 through 1981, and again in 1992.
 In 2007, the City of Medford passed a bond for district wide school renovations, including a complete renovation of North Medford with remodeled auditorium, administrative space, and a new library.
 The project was completed in early 2011.
+In 2025, the school gym's roof collapsed under 700,000 lbs of snow.
+In its stead, a building called "The Field House" has been constructed, and came into use on the 10th of October, 2025.

 The school campus includes 226712 sqft of occupied building space with 64 classrooms.
 It is located on a large 61.1 acre campus, most of which is used for sports and recreation.
 Both North and South Medford High School share a common football stadium, Spiegelberg Stadium.